randylien/oren.github.com/posts/leveldb.md

 });
 ```

+Runnning it with `node index.js` will output

+    post!1365218243987 = { author: 'jake', title: 'Responsive Design', content: '<p> blu blu blu </p>' }
+    post!1365218243982 = { author: 'josh', title: 'angularJS', content: '<p> bla bla bla </p>' }

+    Stream ended
+    Stream closed

+Notice the following:

-Notice that we never run a seperate process for our DB.
-All we did is requiring levelup (the most popular node packages for LevelDB) and calling the leveldb function with the location that we want our database to live.
+* We never run a seperate process for our DB.
+All we did is requiring levelup (the most popular node packages for LevelDB) and called the leveldb function with the location that we want our database to live.
 It will create a folder called mydb with the database's content.
-The [API](https://github.com/rvagg/node-levelup#api) is very simple - put, get, del and a few streaming functions.
+* The [API](https://github.com/rvagg/node-levelup#api) is very simple - put, get, del and a few streaming functions.
+* In order to make sure our keys are unique we added Date.now().
+For example, the first key is something like post!1365217603596.
+The exclamation mark is used to seperator.

-The nice thing about using leveldb when used with node.js is that node can take you very far with only single a process.
-Leveldb is thread-safe which means that all the libuv threads that run in parallel in a typical node app will make reading and writing to leveldb very fast.
-In addition, you can use streams for reading or writing very fast, which feels as if you are using a node core module - an indication that the [author](https://github.com/rvagg) of LevelUp really knows what he is doing.
+The nice thing about using leveldb when used with node.js is that node can take you very very far with only single a process.
+Leveldb is thread-safe which means that all the libuv threads that run in parallel in a typical node app will make reading and writing to leveldb extremely fast.
+In addition, you can use streams for reading or writing, which feels as if you are using a node core module - an indication that the [author](https://github.com/rvagg) of LevelUp really knows what he is doing.

 ### Safety
 LevelUP is very safe. even if the node process crashed, as long as the write operation was sent to the file system it will make it.